zanaptak/TypedCssClasses/sample/FableTailwind/README.md

 * Using a locally generated [Tailwind CSS](https://tailwindcss.com/) file with custom options and additional custom CSS classes.

-* Using [Purgecss](https://www.purgecss.com/) to [reduce the CSS bundle size](https://tailwindcss.com/docs/controlling-file-size).
-In this sample, it reduces from an initial minified size of ~660KiB to a purged and minified size of ~3KiB due to the small number of classes referenced.
+* Using [PurgeCSS](https://www.purgecss.com/) to [reduce the CSS bundle size](https://tailwindcss.com/docs/controlling-file-size).
+In this sample, it reduces from an initial minified size of ~660KiB to a purged and minified size of ~3KiB due to the small number of CSS classes referenced.

 * Using [Feliz](https://github.com/Zaid-Ajaj/Feliz/) for type-safe inline styles when you don't have a CSS class available to produce the desired effect.